Social media as gift culture: the prismatic self

 Be human: Heidegger and online authenticity

 Bay-Holiday-Display-Blue-WomenThis is the second post in a series on online authenticity.
-The first post, Beyond ‘brand you’: reflections on social authenticity, outlines a challenge for anyone who seeks to ‘brand’ themselves on social media.
+The first post, Beyond ‘brand you’: reflections on social authenticity, points out a challenge for anyone who seeks to brand themselves on social media.
 It is easy to fall into the trap of defining oneself through shares and retweets.
 This sets up a shiny wall of themes and memes surrounding your brand, but it can make it impossible for friends and followers to access the real you.
 To define an authentic presence on social media, you need to tap into the unique person that you are offline.
 An authentic presence requires that you creatively represent the best version of who you are.

 What do you have to give to the world?
 Take the best version of who you are and give it to the crowd.
 I call this: creative self-affirmation.
 Creative self-affirmation is authentic self-expression.